 At some point, he will feed in a catheter (a tube) that will hang-out in your back until you’ve had the baby.

-That little tube will carry the medicine into your epidural space until we stop it or it gets pulled out.
+That little tube will carry the medicine into your epidural space (your back) until we stop it or it gets pulled out.
+It’s sort of like an IV in your back.

 The medicine is pushed in via a pump — very similar to how your IV goes into your arm.